awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_apigateway/Readme.md

 You can use the Amazon Gateway API console to create a Rest endpoint for the Lambda function.
 Once done, you are able to invoke the Lambda function using a Restful call.

-1. Sign in to the Amazon API Gateway console at https://console.aws.amazon.com/apigateway..
+1. Sign in to the Amazon API Gateway console at https://console.aws.amazon.com/apigateway.

-2. Under Rest API, choose Build.
+2. Under Rest API, choose **Build**.

 ![AWS Tracking Application](images/picRest.png)